Complainant is Virgin Enterprises Limited, United Kingdom, represented by A. A. Thornton & Co., United Kingdom.

-The disputed domain name, <virginattlanticairwaystravel.com>, is registered with NameCheap, Inc. (the “Registrar”).
+The disputed domain names <virginmobilehotspot.com>, <virginmymoney.com>, and <virginusamobile.com> are registered with Tucows Inc. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 17, 2019.
-On May 17, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On May 17, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to Complainant on May 21, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
-Complainant filed an amended Complaint on May 24, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on August 13, 2020.
+On August 13, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On August 13, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to Complainant on August 19, 2020, providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
+Complainant filed an amended Complaint on August 20, 2020.

-The Center appointed Steven L. Snyder as the sole panelist in this matter on June 27, 2019.
+The Center appointed Scott R. Austin as the sole panelist in this matter on September 23, 2020.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 Respondent did not reply to Complainant’s contentions.